 Well I hope that is help.

 Good luck!
-Let me know if I can help any more.
+Let us know if we can help.